Megyn Kelly Challenges Stormy Daniels’ Lawyer About ‘Cashing The Check’ [Video]

 Last week, a federal judge denied Avenatti’s motion to fast-track a deposition of President Trump in the case, Fox News reported.
 A deposition, which is a component of the so-called discovery process, is testimony taken under oath outside of court usually in the office of the plaintiff’s or defendant’s attorney.
 The Stormy Daniels lawsuit will apparently proceed on a standard timetable.

 CNN recently conducted a focus group with female Trump supporters about the Stormy Daniels controversy and her 60 Minutes interview.
-The network, which critics say has become the Stormy Daniels channel, may have been surprised to find that they are still strongly in Trump’s corner as seen in the clip embedded below.
+The network, which critics say has become the Stormy Daniels channel, may have been surprised to find that the women are still strongly in Trump’s corner as seen in the clip embedded below.

 "You are looking for a way to impeach my President."
 These female Trump supporters say they aren't bothered by Stormy Daniels' allegations or her interview on 60 Minutes https://t.co/A3xwtJNSSF pic.twitter.com/Amol0RwFk9